mcharouk/speckit-demo/speckit-prompts.md

 * creates a specs/001-credit-limit-decision folder
 * creates a requirements.md that indicates how the specification complies with the constitution principles
 * creates a spec.md where the spec are written down
+* note that there can be [NEEDS CLARIFICATION] parts embedded in the spec.md that refers to everything that was unclear.

 ```
 /speckit.specify